SystemsApproach/tcpcc/intro.rst

 .. admonition:: Further Reading

    S.J.
 Leffler, M.K.
 McKusick, M.J.
 Karels, and J.S Quarterman.  `The
-   Design and Implementation of the 4.3 BSD Unix Operating
+   Design and Implementation of the 4.3 BSD UNIX Operating System
    <https://www.goodreads.com/en/book/show/5770.The_Design_and_Implementation_of_the_4_3BSD_UNIX_Operating_System>`__.
    Addison-Wesley.
 January 1989.